 - FIXED in 11.0.01 - Problem: The browser hangs (arh.exe is blocked when Protected Mode in Internet Explorer is ON) when you open Acrobat or Reader Help from Acrobat’s Document Message Bar.
 Workaround: Instead of selecting Allow, select Don’t Allow.
 Another workaround is to turn off Internet Explorer Protected Mode.

-- Problem: Acrobat and Reader look pixelated when viewed on Apple Retina displays on Macintosh computers as well as when viewed on Hi DPI displays on Windows computers.
-Adobe plans that Acrobat and Reader will become Retina and Hi DPI aware for both Macintosh and Windows in a future release.
+- IMPROVED (Macintosh) in 11.0.04 - Problem: While behavior is improved for the Macintosh some icons in Acrobat and Reader look pixelated when viewed on Apple Retina displays on Macintosh computers as well as when viewed on Hi DPI displays on Windows computers.
+There is no workaround.

 - Problem: XFA Forms and LC workspace are not supported in Protected View ON mode of Acrobat / Reader 11.0.

-Description: On Opening an XFA Form with Protected View on for Acrobat / Reader 11.0, a yellow bar is thrown and a blank PDF appears instead of the actual form.
+Description: On Opening an XFA Form with Protected View on for Acrobat / Reader 11.0, a yellow bar is thrown.
+A blank PDF appears instead of the actual form.

 a) If the server is in the intranet, consider using the option to enable Protected View only for unsafe locations.